Kroy and Kim Zolciak-Biermann: Marriage, Family and Kids

 Kroy and Kim Zolciak-Biermann’s Children

 If there is anything the Zolciak-Biermann matriarch is willing to bet her life on, it is on the fact that nobody could have loved her daughters as unconditionally as Kroy has!
 She was already playing the role of a single mother to Brielle Karenna, 23, and Ariana Lenee, 19, before Kroy met her.
-He has been treating her daughters, from previous relationships, as his own since the beginning of their relationship.
+He has been treating the two beautiful girls as his own since the beginning of their relationship.
 Two years after walking down the aisle for her, he filed to legally adopt them, giving them a piece of his heart along with his last name.

 View this post on Instagram